Scientific Antennas & Subsystems

 ATACAMA LARGE MILLIMETER/SUBMILLIMETER ARRAY

-Building ALMACPI SAT delivered the first antenna to the ALMA site in Chile in 2007.
+Building ALMACPI Antenna Technologies delivered the first antenna to the ALMA site in Chile in 2007.
 The extremely dry conditions, where the air is too thin for humans to work without oxygen, is the ideal location for the array because it limits environmental and other factors that would interfere with the antenna’s operation if it were closer to sea level.

 ALMA construction and operations are led on behalf of North America by the National Radio Astronomy Observatory (NRAO), operated by AUI for the National Science Foundation.
 ALMA is a partnership between North America (the United States and Canada), Europe and Japan, in cooperation with the Republic of Chile.
 The NRAO received funding for ALMA in North America from the U.S. National Science Foundation in cooperation with the National Research Council of Canada.